 Homes that are priced under $200,000 are considered hot properties.
 In South Florida, any property under $150,000 is being snatched up by real estate investors.
-Many first time home buyers do not have a chance on lower priced homes.
-Many first time South Florida home buyers look for properties priced between $100,000 to $150,000.
-Many real estate agents who represent first time home buyers looking for homes under $150,000 are afraid of offering lower than asking prices and some realtors do not even request sellers concessions which is common everywhere.
-Sellers concessions from the sellers is beneficial for home buyers who have limited funds in covering closing costs.
+Many first-time homebuyers do not have a chance at lower-priced homes.
+First-time South Florida home buyers look for properties priced between $100,000 to $150,000.
+Many real estate agents who represent first-time homebuyers looking for homes under $150,000 are afraid of offering lower than asking prices.
+Some realtors do not even request seller’s concessions in areas with hot housing markets which are common everywhere.
+Sellers’ concessions from the sellers are beneficial for homebuyers who have limited funds in covering closing costs.

 When there are more home buyers than housing inventory, there will be bidding wars on homes.
-Buying home with low appraisal is very common when a home buyer offers more than the listing price on a home.
-Home buyers offering offers above the list price of a home needs to be prepared that the home may not appraise out and be ready for the consequences.
-There is nothing wrong with buying home with low appraisal but the mortgage lender will go off the appraised value of the home and not the actual home purchase price.
-Home sellers who accept offers higher than the list price may want to remove the appraisal contingency and may want to further research the home buyer whether they can qualify to cough up the extra funds on top of the appraised value.
+Buying a home with a low appraisal is very common when a home buyer offers more than the listing price on a home.
+Homebuyers offering offers above the list price of a home needs to be prepared that the home may not appraise out and be ready for the consequences.
+There is nothing wrong with buying a home with a low appraisal.
+But lenders will go off the appraised value of the home and not the actual home purchase price.
+Home sellers who accept offer higher than the list price may want to remove the appraisal contingency.
+May want to further research the home buyer whether they can qualify to cough up the extra funds on top of the appraised value.
 Most home sellers prefer cash offers with no appraisal contingencies.

 Basics In Buying Home With Low Appraisal